fadingNA/chat-completion-api/README.md

 - `--max_tokens`: Maximum tokens for the completion.
 - `--api_key, -a`: OpenAI API Key.
 - `--model, -m`: Model for the completion.
+- `--models`: List all available models on OpenAI

 ## Functions